 4. Leopard

 Leopards are notoriously hard to spot on safari.
 They're by far the hardest of the Big Five to find.
-Not only do they like to mostly hang out in trees, but the spots and rosettes on their fur help them blend in with the leaves.
+Not only do they like to hang out in trees, but the spots and rosettes on their fur help them blend in with the leaves.
 Further, they're mostly solitary creatures, so you're looking for just one lone creature.
 If you do manage to spot a leopard on safari, you're one of the lucky ones!
-(Travelling with a really good safari guide – like our Kazi – improves you chances of seeing them, by the way. 😉 )
+(Travelling with a really good safari guide – like our Kazi – improves your chances of seeing them, by the way. 😉 )

 Leopards have legendary vision, but newborn cubs actually can't open their eyes for a few days